Particular/docs.particular.net/servicecontrol/creating-config-file.md

 Default: `empty`

+> [!NOTE]
-Note: This setting is provided for backward compatibility and should be considered obsolete.
+> This setting is provided for backward compatibility and should be considered obsolete.

 ### ServiceControl/DbPath